christopheY21/Chess/README.md

 Implement a clock system-
 Allow to draw and to resign
-Allow to choose between text notation for the board, or using the Unicode characters for chess pieces
+Allow to choose between text notation for the board, or using the Unicode characters for chess pieces DONE

-Add the ability to save and load a game-Add the ability to start a game in a given configuration
+Add the ability to save and load a game-Add the ability to start a game in a given configuration DONE

+#DONE